Eunomiac/stone-story/README.md

 ## Usage (Mobile)
 If you're unable to download files, or import from multiple sources, I've consolidated my scripts into a single file that you can copy & paste directly into your Mind Stone.
 Note that some functionality (including the HUD) is missing.

+> [!WARNING]
-### Warning: This was prepared very very quickly and has yet to be tested by me, so I apologize in advance for any bugs.
+> This was prepared very very quickly and has yet to be tested by me, so I apologize in advance for any bugs.
 DM me on Discord if you'd like me to let you know when a more robust version of this file is available!

 1. Copy and paste the entire contents of [this page](https://raw.githubusercontent.com/Eunomiac/stone-story/master/Scripts-Mobile/MainMobile.txt) into your Mind Stone
 2. Go through the `=== CONFIG ===` section and set the values to match your game *(I have removed the explanatory comments to keep the wordcount low for mobile users; [click here](https://raw.githubusercontent.com/Eunomiac/stone-story/master/Scripts-PC/Main.txt) to see the CONFIG section of the PC script, which contains all of the comments, or [click here](https://raw.githubusercontent.com/Eunomiac/stone-story/master/Scripts-Mobile/MainMobileGuide.txt) for a (hopefully) mobile-friendly text guide)*